WhyToFly/SurfaceLaptop3-OpenCore/README.md

-# OpenCore Config for Microsoft Laptop 3
+# OpenCore Config for Microsoft Surface Laptop 3
 Not working: Audio output on USB-C to HDMI adapter

 Otherwise everything (even the touchscreen!) seems to work well thanks to Xiashangning's great [BigSurface](https://github.com/Xiashangning/BigSurface) kext.